Naeloo/uam-tools/uam-guide/docs/modelling/connectors.md

 This guide is about how to add a connector an open airway ending after a cut - it directly picks up from ["Preparation - Cutting"](../preparation/#cutting).

+The very first thing to do is to determine the size (and other parameters) for the adapter.
         - Measure Diameter, plug in for adapter of appropriate ID
         - Import, place and join adapter mesh (for join: select airways, then adapter)
         - Bisect upper geometry of airway to appropriate height
         - Clean up geometry (inner faces of adapter, outer shell of airway geometry up until bisection)
         - Select (alt+click) and Fill Edge Loops (alt+f)

+=== "Vanilla"
+    Hi, I'm vanilla
+=== "uam-tools"
+    Hi, I'm uam-tools

 ## Adding - Airway Side